pepperize/cdk-organizations/README.md

 # AWS Organizations

-This project provides a CDK construct creating AWS organizations.
+This project provides a CDK construct managing AWS organizations, organizational units and accounts.

 > Currently, there is no `@aws-cdk/aws-organizations` available.
 See this [Issue on AWS CDK](https://github.com/aws/aws-cdk/issues/2877).